Plan a Scenic and Stylish San Francisco Honeymoon

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-Situated on a peninsula between the Pacific Ocean and the San Francisco Bay, this hilly city in Northern California couldn't be more photogenic.
+Are you thinking about going on a San Francisco honeymoon?
+Situated on a peninsula between the Pacific Ocean and the San Francisco Bay, this hilly, honeymoon destination in the US couldn't be more photogenic.
 With its charming Victorian houses, cable cars and iconic Golden Gate Bridge, a San Francisco honeymoon blends vibrant, award-winning dining and culture with stunning views.

-Keep reading for everything you need to know to plan the perfect romantic honeymoon to San Francisco.
+Keep reading for everything you need to know to plan your honeymoon in San Francisco.

 Coastline Big Sur, Bixby Bridge